Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Results

 \subsection{80\% vs 50\% Training Split}

 To assess the performance of models when the training data increases, we increase the baseline training data from 50\% to 80\% as done in \cite{Liao2022}.
-The results are listed in Table \ref{tab:results_summary} and plotted in \Cref{fig:pareto_80_vs_50_split}.
-As expected, the $R^{2}$ of all models is generally higher by $0.03-0.04$ compared to the 50\% baseline training data, which shows a high capacity for future improvement with more.
-Similar to Fig. \ref{fig:baseline_result}, Fig. \ref{fig:pareto_80_vs_50_split} also has models with Bid or block Bid filtering on the pareto curve.
-After the data increases, LSTM and ANN\_3D show the greatest accuracy improvement with an increase of $0.04$ in $R^2$.
-In addition, LSTM becomes one of the frontiers in the Pareto plot for both memory footprint and operations displacing SNN\_3D off the pareto curve in Fig. \ref{fig:pareto_80_vs_50_split}(a) for operations.
+The results are listed in \Cref{tab:results_summary} and plotted in \Cref{fig:pareto_80_vs_50_split}.
+As expected, the $R^{2}$ of all models is generally higher by $0.03-0.04$ (written in parenthesis in \Cref{tab:results_summary}) compared to the 50\% baseline training data, which shows a high capacity for future improvement with more data.
+Similar to \Cref{fig:baseline_result}, both the pareto curves in \Cref{fig:pareto_80_vs_50_split} for computations and memory are dominated by SNNs with block Bid filtering.
+However, one filtered LSTM model and one filtered ANN\_3D model are now placed on the pareto frontier for computations.